-The purpose of our website is to provide you with information about our law practice and an overview of what you can expect when you retain Foster Law Offices to represent you in your legal matter.
-Founded in 2003 by attorney Jeffrey E. Foster, Foster Law Offices puts Mr. Foster's legal expertise and highly competitive spirit to work on our client's behalf to provide superior legal representation in the areas of personal injury, bankruptcy and real estate law.
+Our website is here to provide you with information about our law practice and the level of service you can expect when you retain Foster Law Offices to represent you in your legal matter.
+Founded in 2003 by attorney Jeffrey E. Foster, Foster Law Offices puts Mr. Foster's legal expertise and highly competitive spirit to work on our client's behalf to provide superior legal representation in the areas of personal injury and real estate law.
 Representation in civil litigation matters is accepted on a case-by-case basis.

-We understand that by carefully listening to our clients, we gain a thorough understanding of not only the facts of client's case or transaction but also the client's specific objectives in the representation.
+We understand that by carefully listening to our clients, we gain a thorough understanding of not only the facts of a client's case or transaction but also how we can help the client achieve her or his best possible result.
 By arming ourselves with this understanding, clients gain a better understanding of their legal options and we become more informed and better prepared advocates.

-If you would like to discuss your specific legal needs with an attorney at Foster Law Offices, we can be reached by phone at (206) 442-9500 or (808) 348-7800, or if you prefer to submit your inquiry in writing, please email us at: firstname.lastname@example.org.
+If you would like to discuss your specific legal needs with us, we invite you to schedule an appointment.
+We can be reached by phone at (808) 348-7800 in Hawaii, or (206) 903-1836 in Washington State.
+If you prefer to submit your inquiry in writing, please email us through the "Contact Our Firm" tab to the right.

 Overview of Personal Injury Law: